-- Saline Spray: Use Saline Nasal Spray gently starting 10 days after surgery to moisten blood clots inside your nose.
+- Saline Spray: Continue to use Saline Nasal Spray gently after surgery to moisten blood clots inside your nose.
 You may sniff gently.
 Do not blast it in there.
 Be gentle.
 Most of it will drip out due to internal swelling.
+No Blowing.
 Do not cause a nose bleed. - Cleaning Internally: Continue to clean and lubricate as before.
 If you did a fantastic job the first week after surgery, Dr. Naderi will ask you to cut back.
 If you failed to clean and lubricate properly, he will ask you to do a more thorough job. - Cleaning Skin: Use cotton balls or cotton squares soaked with 2% Salicylic Acid Toner and gently wipe the nose with no pressure.
 Use frequently.
 Be gentle but do not let your skin get crusty.
 Your skin will be more oily after surgery.
-You may have pimples. - Sleep: Continue to sleep elevated on at least 3 pillows or more. - Smiling: Continue to keep a stiff face and avoid smiling and facial movement to avoid premature tip drop. - Trauma: Be careful with kids and dogs and crowded groups and hugs to prevent trauma. - Exercise: NO gym!
-NO running.
-NO biking!
-NO exercise at all!
-NO long walks.
-The more you raise your heart rate and blood pressure the more you will swell and create scar tissue!
+You may have pimples. - Sleep: Continue to sleep elevated on at least 3 pillows or more. - Smiling: Continue to keep a stiff face and avoid smiling and facial movement to avoid premature tip drop. - Trauma: Be careful with kids and dogs and crowded groups and hugs to prevent trauma. - No Exercise for 4-6 weeks: No gym.
+No running.
+No biking.
+No strenuous long walks.
+The more you raise your heart rate, blood pressure, temperature, the more you will swell and create extra scar tissue.
 (No contact sports for 3 months.
-No submerging face in lake/ocean for 6 months) - Sun & Heat: Avoid sun and heat and stay indoors to avoid swelling up and creating more scar tissue. - Flying: Avoid unnecessary flights (vacation, etc) for 6 weeks 3 months.
-We recommend "taping" of your nose when you fly back home if you are an out of town patient.
+No submerging face in lake/ocean for 6 months) - Sun & Heat: Avoid sun and heat for up to 3 months and stay mostly indoors to avoid swelling up and creating more scar tissue. - Taping the nose: If you have thick or oily skin, taping the nose properly can definitely improve healing and results.
+Watch our taping videos.
+The first time you tape your nose yourself, send us pictures so we can make sure you are doing it properly.
+Ideally you should be taped 24/7.
+Ideally the first month you should change the tape carefully every 3-4 days.
+After the first month, some patients choose to tape only at night.
+Watch our videos.
+Tape for 1-6 months. - Flying: Avoid unnecessary flights (vacation, etc) for 6 weeks to 3 months.
+We recommend "taping" of your nose when/if you fly for the first 6 months.
 Click to see taping video